hbc/dc_2016_04/lessons/02_the_filesystem.md

 ### Arguments

-Most programs take additional arguments that control their exact behavior.
+Most commands take additional arguments that control their exact behavior.
 For example, `-F` and `-l` are arguments to `ls`.
-The `ls` program, like many programs, take a lot of arguments.
+The `ls` command, like many commands, take a lot of arguments.
 Another useful one is '-a', which shows everything, including hidden files.

 How do we know what arguments are available for particular commands?
-Most commonly used shell programs have a manual.
+Most commonly used shell commands have a manual.
 You can access the manual using the `man` program.
 Try entering:

 ```bash